Michael is Free Electrons’ founder and Chief Executive Officer.

 - Creating the Free Electrons company, to support individuals and organizations in using Linux and Free Software in embedded systems.

 - Creating training materials and presentations.
-Performing embedded Linux and kernel training sessions for major embedded platform suppliers and embedded system makers throughout the world (61 sessions in 12 countries as of December 2009)
+Performing embedded Linux and kernel training sessions for major embedded platform suppliers and embedded system makers throughout the world.

 - Doing consulting and support work on embedded Linux systems and developing demos.